 Now, I'm not arguing that all of Stenbit's decisions are correct.
 He may have pushed DOD too far in terms of technology, and he may incur unanticipated costs for operations and maintenance.
 But you've got to hand it to him for thinking outside the box.

 What Stenbit did was bold, but in some ways, it is only a first step in rethinking federal networks.

-The economics of industry and the politics of government have changed so much that we need to change our thinking across the board about network investments.
+The economics of industry and the politics of government have changed so much that we need to change our thinking about network investments.
 Can we think like Stenbit and make other problems go away?
-How much money, time and energy do we spend in micro-managing the difference between the supply of network services and the demand for network services?
-Would an investment today at fire-sale prices in next generation network systems and services result in even greater savings in personnel and processes used in network management?
+How much money, time and energy do we spend micromanaging the difference between the supply of and demand for network services?
+Would an investment today at fire-sale prices in next-generation network systems and services result in even greater savings in personnel and processes used in network management?

-The economics of industry may have changed enough that agencies need to review decisions about what they own and what they purchase as a service.
-It may be time to rethink the approach to the design and operation of networks to minimize or eliminate the costs and disruptions of future transitions.
+Industry economics may have changed enough that agencies need to review decisions about what they own and what they buy as a service.

-Shifting focus from costs to benefits may be the biggest challenge in rethinking federal networks.
-In many ways, networks and other information technology infrastructure elements have been relegated to the basement along with agencies' plumbing and electricity.
+Shifting the focus from costs to benefits may be the biggest challenge in rethinking federal networks.
+In many ways, networks and other IT infrastructure elements have been relegated to the basement along with agencies' plumbing and electricity.
 Yet more and more agencies rely on network technologies for their service delivery and productivity.

 We need to rethink federal networks to deliver mission-focused results that ensure continued support from agencies' senior executives, the Office of Management and Budget, Congress and, in the end, the American people we serve.

 Suss is president of Suss Consulting Inc., an IT consulting company based in Jenkintown, Pa.

 NEXT STORY: About T-bills and the F fund